jumpingElephant/drone-mvn-settings/README.md

 Settings that are not directly connected to the content of the settings.xml:
  - `customPath` (default: not set, will store in current working directory) Sets the directory and filename of the settings.xml file that will be generated
- - `minify` (default: false) Strips the settings.xml from every linebreak and 2 or more consecutive whitespace (this also affects values that are entered in the .drone.yml) primary usage is for testing

 ## TODO: